 Many global, regional and watershed plans call for improved sustainability and actions for climate change mitigation and adaptation.

-Although numerous programs have emerged to support these directions, TRCA is concerned that implementation in existing urban areas may not be happening as quickly or as efficiently as needed.
+Although numerous programs have emerged to support these directions, Toronto and Region Conservation Authority (TRCA) is concerned that implementation in existing urban areas may not be happening as quickly or as efficiently as needed.

 The implementation of environmental improvements in urban areas presents unique challenges, including multiple land ownership, competing demands for land, complex stakeholder interests and networks, a disengaged public, perceived high costs and unwillingness to try new practices and technology.